WORDS Amelia Brown PHOTOS Dook

 The five-bedroom house is located within a large garden in Waterkloof, a hilltop suburb to the east of Pretoria with views over the city and the Magaliesberg mountains.
 Although the property is not listed as a heritage resource by City of Tshwane, and is younger than 60 years so is yet to be protected by the National Heritage Council, it has been recognised for its strong architectural significance.

-W design worked with heritage consultant Nicholas Clarke to illustrate and justify all aspects of the renovation and allay concerns by local architects and the Pretoria Institute for Architecture who regard the property as being a strong representation of Pretoria Architecture.
+W design architecture studio worked with heritage consultant Nicholas Clarke to illustrate and justify all aspects of the renovation and allay concerns by local architects and the Pretoria Institute for Architecture who regard the property as being a strong representation of Pretoria Architecture.

 “‘Back to the start’ refers to the idea that we were not changing anything, but rather taking everything back to the core ideas and spaces created in the original home,” explains architect Johan Wentzel.
 “Many aspects required maintenance, but more specifically the project as a whole needed a ‘system update’ that would allow the home to be liveable in the current 2020 context – respecting the existing but updating the design detailing and refinement in line with a contemporary lifestyle.”